activatedgeek/blog/site/contents/meta/info/kb.md

 I would start by reading my [Knowledge Organization Philosophy](/kb/knowledge-base-organization-philosophy).
 To see how I realize this philosophy, read the [Elements of the Knowledge Base](/kb/elements-of-the-knowledge-base).

-_I'm reorganizing content.
-While I curate and surface content here, a crude way to browse everything is to look at the [database of everything](/db)_.
+> I'm reorganizing content.
+While I curate and surface content here, a crude way to browse everything is to look at the [database of everything](/db).

 ## Areas